Why Do Women Want Breast Augmentation?

 “From start to finish, Dr. David Stephens and his staff have been amazing.
 Karina at the front desk is always so inviting and on top of it.
 Nurse Rosemary is very explanatory and caring.
 Lori the office manager is organized and easy to talk to.
 I cannot express how grateful I am with my breast augmentation results, and how amazing Dr. Stephens’ work is!
 Thank you to all the staff for making this such a positive experience.”

-Schedule A ConsultationFrequently Asked Questions
+Schedule A ConsultationBreast Augmentation Frequently Asked Questions

 -

-Breast augmentation is performed using a light, short-acting general anesthesia, which is administered by our anesthesiologist.
+Breast augmentation is performed using light, short-acting general anesthesia, which is administered by our anesthesiologist.
 Dr. Stephens will place a nerve block around the breast during your procedure as well.

 -

-Breast augmentation with saline implants can be performed for patients 18 years and older; however, silicone implants are FDA approved only for patients aged 22 and older.
-Silicone implants may be used in women under 22 years of age, but it is considered “off label” and the manufacturer’s warranty is null and void, so this is not recommended.
+Breast augmentation with saline implants can be performed for patients 18 years and older; however, silicone implants are FDA-approved only for patients aged 22 and older.
+Silicone implants may be used in women under 22 years of age, but it is considered “off-label” and the manufacturer’s warranty is null and void, so this is not recommended.

 -

-It is a very common misconception that you should have your implants replaced every 10 years, as studies show that only roughly 10 percent or so of breast implants have been disrupted from implant shell failure, or “ruptured,” so why replace the 90 percent that are still perfectly good?!
-There is no particular time that an implant will fail, only a statistical estimate, but we think that implants fail around one percent a year.
-However, we don’t have good data after 10 years from the current clinical studies.
-We recommend an MRI study or high definition ultrasound at five years, less than 10 years (for warranty purposes), and every three years after that.
-It is possible that your implants will need to be replaced in your lifetime, so it is important to monitor them carefully.
-Keep your manufacturer’s warranty and your implant information in your files to refer to, as the warranty is provided specifically by your manufacturer.
+It is a common misconception that you should have your implants replaced every 10 years, as studies show that less than 10% of breast implants have been disrupted from implant shell failure, or “ruptured.”
+So why replace the 90% that are still perfectly good?!
+There is no particular time an implant will fail; it’s only a statistical estimate, but we think implants fail at around 1% per year or less, increasing as they get older.
+We don’t have good data after 10 years, as the FDA does not require studies longer than 10 years.

 -